Vanherwegentim/CompSciSchakel/Gegevens_Structuren/Samenvatting Gegevensstructuren en Algoritmen.md

 **General notion:**

-- A best solution can be reach in making small steps; should not be dependent on future steps still to make
+- A best solution can be reached in making small steps; should not be dependent on future steps still to make

 **On a graph**